davidbau/ganseeing/README.md

 ## Seeing omissions in the distribution

-To understand omissions in a GAN's output distribution is, we compare segmentation statistics between the GAN output and the training distribution.
+To understand omissions in a GAN's output distribution, we compare segmentation statistics between the GAN output and the training distribution.